Freddie Freeman Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 17th in the league.
+- The Pirates pitching staff ranks 16th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Pirates have the 18th-ranked team ERA across all MLB pitching staffs (4.36).
+- The Pirates' 4.39 team ERA ranks 19th among all league pitching staffs.

-- Pirates pitchers combine to surrender 86 home runs (one per game), the third-fewest in the league.
+- Pirates pitchers combine to allow the fourth-fewest home runs in baseball (88 total, one per game).

-- The Pirates are sending Bido (0-1) to the mound for his fifth start of the season.
-He is 0-1 with a 4.74 ERA and 18 strikeouts through 19 2/3 innings pitched.

-- The right-hander's last time out was on Friday against the Milwaukee Brewers, when he tossed 3 1/3 innings, surrendering four earned runs while giving up four hits.
+- His last time out came on Saturday against the Milwaukee Brewers, when the right-hander tossed five innings, surrendering eight earned runs while giving up nine hits.

-- In four games this season, the 27-year-old has put up a 4.74 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.